nryrk/nryrk/README.md

 [![Mastodon](https://img.shields.io/badge/Mastodon-%40onuryrk-%235648d3)](https://mastodon.social/@onuryrk)
 [![LinkedIn](https://img.shields.io/badge/Linked-in-0e76a8.svg)](https://www.linkedin.com/in/onur-y/)

-💻 I am Onur, a Software Engineer from Germany with more than 5 years of professional experience in app development.
+💻 I am Onur, a Software Engineer from Germany with more than 6 years of professional experience in app development.
 I am currently working for a digital agency in Germany called FFW Agency, which develops native iOS applications in Swift for well-known German clients.
 I can proudly say that I build applications in a team that have been downloaded millions of times.
 In my past projects I mainly used the MVVM architecture.
 However, Through side projects and courses from my bachelor's degree in computer science, I also collected experience in MVC and MVP.
 I prefer supporting the last two iOS versions, which allows me to use the latest Apple technologies and APIs such as Async/Await and Combine in my daily work.
-In my last project assigned by my employer I was responsible for the network layer, user interface in UIKit including the Mapbox SDK integration and the In-App tracking system with Firebase.
+In my last project assigned by my employer I was responsible for architecting the project using MVVM+Interactor, implementing Kotlin Multiplatform library communication and managing the CI/CD implementation using Xcode Cloud.
 I discovered my love for Test Driven Development when I acquired my "iOS Lead Essentials" certificate, which I received in March 2022.

 🎒 I travel through the world since 2019 next to my work and I only own what fits in my backpack.
 I've now explored 45 countries and got to know many cultures and areas.
 Overcoming changes and challenges is wired in me.